ndlib/bendo/architecture/transaction.md

     @blob/nnnn

-Where `@vvv` is a version identifier for the current item, and `nnnn` is a blob itentifier for the current item.
+Where `@vvv` is a version identifier for the current item, and `nnnn` is a blob identifier for the current item.
 Examples are

     @5/README.md
     @12/a/deep/path/to/a/file